GoogleCloudPlatform/cluster-toolkit/examples/README.md

 The blueprint contains the following:

 * A shared `filestore` filesystem.
-* A `spack-install` module that builts a script to install Spack and the WRF application onto the shared `filestore`.
+* A `spack-install` module that builds a script to install Spack and the WRF application onto the shared `filestore`.
 * A `startup-script` module which uses the above script and stages job data.
 * A builder `vm-instance` which performs the Spack install and then shuts down.
-* A `batch-job-template` that builds a batch job to execute the WRF job.
+* A `batch-job-template` that builds a Batch job to execute the WRF job.
 * A `batch-login` VM that can be used to test and submit the Batch job.

 **Usage instructions:**